FAQ

 This can help in several ways:

-- Promotes local blood flow, easing muscle tension and pain.
+• It promotes local blood flow, easing muscle spasms and pain.

-- The increased circulation may also reduce inflammation and promote healing.
+• The increased blood volume and circulation may also reduce inflammation and encourage healing.

 Acupuncture’s effects on muscles are multifaceted, including